 Multiple Pathways Treatment

-An important part of recovery from drug addiction is to understand that your path from recovery might not be the same as it is for someone else.
+An important part of recovery from drug addiction is to understand that your path to recovery might not be the same as it is for someone else.
 At Louisville Addiction Treatment Center, we always rely on evidence-based and traditional programming, delivered at the hands of highly skilled and experienced professionals to ensure the best outcomes.
 However, what those treatments look like can vary from person to person.

 Aside from traditional counseling methods, we can also make use of programs such as medication-assisted therapy, animal-assisted therapy, family therapy, and wilderness therapy.
 We can find the best tools to help you as an individual.
 With this, we have found that we can allow for better patient outcomes.
 Our combination of the freedom of choice in your treatments as well as solid program guidelines and rules is part of what has allowed us to help so many patients succeed.